aribamin/Clock-App/README.md

 # Clock App
-Nade using HTML, CSS, and JavaScript
+Made using HTML, CSS, and JavaScript